Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring

 Titleist TSi3 Hybrid

-+ Offers iron-like feel and control
++ Offers iron-like control

 – Might not suit higher handicappers as much as the TSi1 or TSi2